 10. Orange Foods

 Sweet potatoes, cantaloupes, carrots, mangos, apricots, and oranges are rich in vitamins necessary for your eyes.
 Collectively, they contain vitamins A, C, and E and beta carotene.

-If you have a restricted diet preventing you from consuming these necessary nutrient-rich foods, talk to your doctor or a nutritionist to find alternative sources or to determine if supplements are right for you.
+If a restricted diet prevents you from consuming these necessary nutrient-rich foods, talk to your doctor or a nutritionist to find alternative sources or to determine if supplements are right for you.

 Some of the foods you should avoid or consume in moderation include:

 - Processed and prepackaged food, including hot dogs

 - High-sugar items like soda and sports drinks

 - Fried foods

 Make Eye Health a Lifestyle Choice